FarkostInteractive/VerdantPage/Documentation/UserGuide/TypesAndGroups.md

 VerdantGroup can be used anywhere you can use VerdantType.
 They will count as one group in almost all ways except one: Performance.
 We'll get into it more in the [performance section](Performance.html) of the guide, but it's important to stress here too.
 Even with groups you should be mindful that each type you add has a performance overhead.
 Also remember that unless you set your ratios right you might end up with the sum total of the densities of your types.
 If you combine three grass types with density 100 and don't change the ratio you will end up with density 300, with the predictable performance cost therein.

 We've now gone over the tools for building your scene and the Verdant vegetation therein.
-Next we'll take a look at adding some interactivity by [using affectors](UsingAffectors.html).
+There's still one obvious visual aspect left unexplored though, and we'll take a look at that next in the section on [wind](Wind.html).